runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 ### Network volumes

 Attach persistent storage to your workers.
 Network volumes have higher latency than local storage, and restrict workers to the data center containing your volume.
-However, they are very useful for sharing large models or data between workers on an endpoint.
+However, they're very useful for sharing large models or data between workers on an endpoint.

 See [Create a network volume](/pods/storage/create-network-volumes) for more information.